jfrog/terraform-provider-artifactory/docs/resources/remote.md

 * `username` - (Optional)
 * `password` - (Optional)
 * `proxy` - (Optional) Proxy key from Artifactory Proxies settings.
 Default is empty field.
 Can't be set if `disable_proxy = true`.
-* `disable_proxy` - (Optional, Default: `true`) When set to `true`, the proxy is disabled, and not returned in the API response body.
+* `disable_proxy` - (Optional, Default: `false`) When set to `true`, the proxy is disabled, and not returned in the API response body.
 If there is a default proxy set for the Artifactory instance, it will be ignored, too.
 Introduced since Artifactory 7.41.7.
 * `includes_pattern` - (Optional, Default: `**/*`) List of comma-separated artifact patterns to include when evaluating artifact requests in the form of x/y/**/z/*.
 When used, only artifacts matching one of the include patterns are served.
 By default, all artifacts are included.
 * `excludes_pattern` - (Optional) List of comma-separated artifact patterns to exclude when evaluating artifact requests, in the form of x/y/**/z/*.
 By default, no artifacts are excluded.
 * `repo_layout_ref` - (Optional) Sets the layout that the repository should use for storing and identifying modules.
 A recommended layout that corresponds to the package type defined is suggested, and index packages uploaded and calculate metadata accordingly.